Theodeus/javascript/README.md

     ```javascript
     // bad
-    var errorMessage = "This is a super long error that was thrown because of Batman.
-When you stop to think about how Batman had anything to do with this, you would get nowhere fast.";
+    var errorMessage = 'This is a super long error that was thrown because of Batman.
+When you stop to think about how Batman had anything to do with this, you would get nowhere fast.';

     // bad
-    var errorMessage = "This is a super long error that was thrown because \
+    var errorMessage = 'This is a super long error that was thrown because \
     of Batman.
 When you stop to think about how Batman had anything to do \
     with this, you would get nowhere \
-    fast.";
+    fast.';

     // good
-    var errorMessage = "This is a super long error that was thrown because " +
+    var errorMessage = 'This is a super long error that was thrown because ' +
-      "of Batman.
-When you stop to think about how Batman had anything to do " +
+      'of Batman.
+When you stop to think about how Batman had anything to do ' +
-      "with this, you would get nowhere fast.";
+      'with this, you would get nowhere fast.';
     ```

 **[⬆ back to top](#table-of-contents)**